 Your experience working with a standard music producer vs a standard-plus-extras music producer will be characterized by a fundamental difference in their attitude and philosophy about your success.
 A standard music producer will maintain a laser-like focus on your music and expect that your brand and business development will already be sufficient for success.

-A standard-plus-extras music producer (like me), will aim to provide as much value-per-dollar to you as possible in order to maximize your project’s potential for success (if the latter experience sounds like a good fit for you, book a free consulting session through my contact page.
+A standard-plus-extras music producer (like me), will aim to provide as much value-per-dollar to you as possible to maximize your project’s potential for success (if the latter experience sounds like a good fit for you, book a free consulting session through my contact page.

 Did you find this post helpful?
 What other topics and kinds of content do you want to read more about?
 Let me know in the comments!